scalalandio/chimney/docs/docs/index.md

       case Email(email: String)
     ```

+  - you'd have to wrap and unwrap `AnyVal`
+  - you'd have to convert collection
+  - in transformation in one way you'd have to wrap with `Option`, on way back handle `None`
+  - in one transformation you'd have to manually flatten ADT, on way back you have to unflatten it

 Can you imagine all the code you'd have to write?
-And the necessity to update carefully when the model changes?
-The
+For now!
+And the necessity to carefully update when the model changes?
-silly mistakes with wrong field you inevitably make while copy-pasting a lot of repetitive, boring and dumb code?
+The silly mistakes with using the wrong field you'll inevitably make while copy-pasting a lot of repetitive, boring
+and dumb code?

-From now on, forget about it.
+From now on, forget about it!
 Encoding domain object with an infallible transformation, like a total function?

 !!! example

     ```scala
-    //> using dep "io.scalaland::chimney:{{ git.tag or local.tag }}"
+    //> using dep io.scalaland::chimney:{{ git.tag or local.tag }}
     import io.scalaland.chimney.dsl._

     User(
       Username("John"),
       List(Address("Paper St", "Somewhere")),
       RecoveryMethod.Email("john@example.com")
-    ).transformInto[UserPB]
+    ).transformInto[UserDTO]
-    // UserPB(
+    // UserDTO(
     //   "John",
-    //   Seq(AddressPB("Paper St", "Somewhere")),
+    //   Seq(AddressDTO("Paper St", "Somewhere")),
-    //   Some(RecoveryMethodPB.Email(EmailPB("john@example.com")))
+    //   Some(RecoveryMethodDTO.Email(EmailDTO("john@example.com")))
     // )
     ```